Simon Mail at the Amex Stadium

 Ramón Sosa (left) celebrates his 70th-minute equaliser with Neco Williams Photograph: Peter Cziborra/Action Images/Reuters

-Hudson-Odoi teed up Wood but the former Brighton striker fired wide from close range with the offside flag sparing his blushes after missing the gilt-edged chance.
-Forest were growing in confidence and threatened on the break with Hudson-Odoi setting up Gibbs-White but his shot was straight at Verbruggen.
+Hudson-Odoi teed up Wood but the former Brighton striker fired wide from close range with the offside flag sparing his blushes.
+Forest threatened on the break with Hudson-Odoi – promoted to the team after his winner in last week’s shock victory at Liverpool – setting up Gibbs-White but the England midfielder shot straight at Verbruggen.

 Brighton’s first effort on target was a significant one with their equaliser arriving before the break.
 Jan Paul van Hecke floated in a cross and Hinshelwood rose supremely to plant a header past the despairing dive of Sels.
-It got even better for Brighton as they quickly added a second through Welbeck’s free-kick which curled round the wall past the motionless Sels.
+It got even better for Brighton as they quickly added a second through Welbeck’s free-kick, which curled round the wall past the motionless Sels with the keeper at fault.

-Nuno acted at half-time with the introduction of Jota Silva, Neco Williams and Yates for James Ward-Prowse, Álex Moreno and Elanga in an attempt to change the momentum of the match.
+Nuno acted at half-time with the introduction of Jota Silva, Neco Williams and Ryan Yates for James Ward-Prowse, Àlex Moreno and Anthony Elanga in an attempt to change the momentum of the match.
 The Paraguay forward Sosa was also brought on shortly afterwards to increase their attacking options.

-Kaoru Mitoma was a menacing presence on the left wing for Brighton and his interplay with Welbeck was keeping Nuno’s team under pressure.
+Kaoru Mitoma was a menacing presence on the left wing for Brighton and his interplay with Welbeck kept Forest under pressure.
 Welbeck almost struck again after the restart, with the forward wriggling his way through the defence but Sels made a crucial save with his leg to deflect the ball behind for a corner.

 • Download the Guardian app from the iOS App Store on iPhone or the Google Play store on Android by searching for 'The Guardian'.